-[CONNECTING WITH COMMUNITIES]
+CONNECTING WITH COMMUNITIES]

 Plug into existing efforts such as one-time or short-term service opportunities?

 - Use our Connect2Community web portal to explore volunteer opportunities in southeast Michigan.
-This online portal keeps a real-time list of individual and group opportunities to meet community-identified needs and is managed by the Ginsberg Center in partnership with EMU's VISION Volunteer Center and the United Way of Washtenaw County.
+This online portal keeps a real-time list of individual and group opportunities to meet community-identified needs.
+Connect2Community is managed by the Ginsberg Center in partnership with EMU's VISION Volunteer Center and the United Way of Washtenaw County.

 - Learn more about how to search by interests and other filters here.

 Connect with local organizations for sustainable long-term relationships?